 I paid $10 to get a key for the Use Any Font plugin.

 Before I switched to WordPress I invested in the White Space Template for Blogger from Envye.

 WordPress Themes – $97.00

-When I first switched over to WordPress I bought the same design as I’d had with Blogger, I just got the White Space Theme for WordPress from Envye instead.
+When I first switched over to WordPress I made sure of all the important features like selecting a host before all else.
+Then it was time to pick the themes.
+I bought the same design as I’d had with Blogger, I just got the White Space Theme for WordPress from Envye instead.
 I then picked up a couple other themes before settling on the one I’m currently using.